 About Château de Conches-en-Ouche

+The Castle or Château de Conches-en-Ouche is a ruined fortress in Normandy, France, which was largely demolished in the 16th century.
 Conches-en-Ouche Castle was the target of bitter fighting during the Hundred Years’ War.
 Taken by the English in 1364, it was recaptured by France in 1371 and changed hands several more times before being finally taken by the French in 1449.

-In 1591, members of the Catholic League took refuge there; seen as a potential base for enemies of the monarchy, it was demolished soon afterwards.
+In 1591, members of the Catholic League took refuge there during the French Wars of Religion after the Reformation.
+Seen as a potential base for enemies of the monarchy, Château de Conches-en-Ouche was demolished soon afterwards.

 Today, what remains of Château de Conches-en-Ouche is the impressive donjon or keep which was built in 1363 with walls 2.6 metres thick and towering 3 storeys from a motte over the surrounding landscape.
 The outer enclosure of the castle can be freely visited while the buildings are also used as a library and town hall.
 Due to falling stones, the inner part of the castle is blocked off.

 The small public park – the castle grounds – is the perfect place to take a picnic in the sun before wandering around the sleepy French town.

 The easiest way to reach Château de Conches-en-Ouche is by car.
 From Rouen, take the D840 via Le Neubourg for an hour or so before reaching the town of Conches.
 There is car parking across the Avenue du Bosc Tenney, a 3 minute walk to the castle.
 The Conches train station also links to Paris Saint-Lazare and Serquigny.